 Modern Foreign Languages MFL

-At Westfield, we have adopted the Kapow Primary's French scheme of work for our MFL curriculum.
+At Westfield, we have adopted the Kapow Primary's Spanish scheme of work for our MFL curriculum.
 This scheme aims to 'instil a love of language learning and an awareness of other cultures'.

 Speaking and Pronunciation